Rome with Kids: Gelato, Gladiators, and Why the Eternal City Is the Ultimate Family Destination

 The Vatican: How to Survive It with Small Children

 My strategy: book the earliest morning entry you can find.
 We were inside by 8 AM and had relatively peaceful galleries for about an hour before the flood arrived.
-Focus on the highlights -- the Map Gallery, the Raphael Rooms, and the Sistine Chapel -- and skip everything else unless your kids are genuinely interested.
+Focus on the highlights - the Map Gallery, the Raphael Rooms, and the Sistine Chapel - and skip everything else unless your kids are genuinely interested.
 For children under four, I would honestly skip the museums entirely and just visit St. Peter's Basilica and the piazza, which are free and far more manageable.

 If you have a baby or toddler, a child carrier backpack is infinitely better than a stroller for the Vatican.
 The stairs, narrow corridors, and crowds make strollers a nightmare.
 We switched to the carrier on day two and it transformed the experience.

-If you only have time for one neighborhood beyond the historic center, make it Trastevere.
+If you only have time for one neighbourhood beyond the historic centre, make it Trastevere.
 This medieval quarter across the Tiber River has the best food, the most charm, and a pace of life that feels refreshingly un-touristy (despite being quite popular).
 Narrow cobblestone lanes wind past ivy-covered buildings, street musicians play on corners, and every other doorway seems to lead to a restaurant where someone's grandmother is making pasta by hand.

 The Gelato Situation (Very Serious Business)